 Mr. Pharaka and his family repeatedly reported his detention conditions and the torture he was subjected to Nepalese authorities, to no avail.
 At best the latter ignored their claims, and they even sometimes refused to register their complaints altogether.
 This lenient behavior was facilitated by the seriously flawed domestic legislation regarding torture and forced labour.
 As a result, no one has yet been prosecuted and sanctioned and Mr. Pharaka has received no compensation for the harm suffered.

 Having exhausted all domestic remedies and with the help of TRIAL, Mr. Bholi Pharaka turned to the United Nations Human Rights Committee (HRC) in May 2016.
 On 22 August 2019, the HRC sided with TRIAL International and the victim.

-- To find that Art.
+- Found that Art.
 7 has also been violated in conjunction with Art.
 2, para.
 2 (obligation to adopt legislative measures), of the Covenant.
 In fact, Nepalese authorities failed to adopt legislative measures preventing and sanctioning torture and to provide reparation to the victim including guarantees of non-repetition.

-- To find that Art.
+- Found that Art.
 9, paras.
-1, 2, 3 and 5 (right to personal liberty), has been violated in conjunction with Arts.
+1, 2, 3 and 5 (right to personal liberty), had been violated in conjunction with Arts.
 2, para.
 3, and 24, para.
-1, of the Covenant because Mr. Pharaka was subjected to arbitrary arrest and detention and Nepalese authorities failed to investigate these allegations and act accordingly – falling doubly short of their international obligations since the victim was a minor then and should have been accorded extra protection.
+1, of the Covenant because Mr. Pharaka had been subjected to arbitrary arrest and detention and Nepalese authorities failed to investigate these allegations and act accordingly – falling doubly short of their international obligations since the victim was a minor then and should have been accorded extra protection.

-- To find that Art.
-14, paras, 2, 3(a), 3(b) and 3(g) (right to fair trial), has been violated in conjunction with Art.
+- Found that Art.
+14, paras, 2, 3(a), 3(b) and 3(g) (right to a fair trial), had been violated in conjunction with Art.
 24, para.
 1, of the Covenant.
 In fact, Mr. Pharaka’s trial was unfair in several respects: he was not presumed innocent, was not informed of the charges against him, did not have time and facilities for the preparation of his defense and was compelled to testify against himself.
-These violations are aggravated by the fact that Nepal failed to afford Mr. Pharaka the special protection he was entitled to as a minor.
+These violations were aggravated by the fact that Nepal failed to afford Mr. Pharaka the special protection he was entitled to as a minor.

-- To find that Art.
+- Found that Art.
 8, para.
-3(a) (prohibition of forced labor), was violated in conjunction with Arts.
+3(a) (prohibition of forced labor) had been violated in conjunction with Arts.
 2, para.
 3, and 24, para.
 1, of the Covenant, since Nepalese authorities failed to adopt the necessary measures to protect him from child and forced labor.
-Once it happened, they failed to conduct an investigation leading to the prosecution and sanction of those responsible.
+Once it had happened, they failed to conduct an investigation leading to the prosecution and sanction of those responsible.
 Finally, Nepalese authorities did not adequately redress Mr. Pharaka.
 All these violations are further aggravated by the fact that Mr. Pharaka should have been, as a minor, under special protection.